-Murray Edwards College has a number of subject societies and we are keen to encourage students (both undergraduate and graduate) to take up opportunities for academic engagement within College as well as participating in University-wide societies.
+Murray Edwards has a number of subject societies and we are keen to encourage students (both undergraduate and graduate) to take up opportunities for academic engagement within College as well as participating in University-wide societies.

 Any students interested in setting up a subject society of their own should speak to their Director of Studies and the Senior Tutor.

-Franklin Society (Science)
+The Bell Burnell Society (Science)